caitlinsalt/how-to-do-stuff/git/git-guide.md

 git add -A
 ```

 The first form processes only the named file (or files).
 The second form processes all changes; if you want to do a "dry run" to see what it would do, use the command `git add -An`.
-Confusingly, even though the command is `git add`, it's not just for adding new files to the data store.
+One important note here is that, even though the command is `git add`, it's not just for adding *new* files to the data store.
 It's also needed for adding new versions of existing but modified files.
 Even more mind-melting, you can also use `git add` after you've deleted a file, to "add" the record of its deletion (although there is another less confusing way to delete files that I'll mention later).

 Because `git add` applies to the version of the file currently saved on disk, you have to run it after the last edit to the file and before you commit your changes.
-It doesn't matter if you run it multiple times (you will store extra versions of the file in the data store, but they will eventually get cleaned up again) but if you don't run `git add` immediately before committing your changes, you might not commit the version you expect.
+It doesn't matter if you run it multiple times (you will store extra versions of the file in the data store if it's changed, but they will eventually get cleaned up again) but if you don't run `git add` immediately before committing your changes, you might not commit the version you expect.

 If you think this step all sounds a bit confusing, don't worry, it probably is.
 A good user interface tool can help a lot here.
 Some tools, such as the Git functionality built into Microsoft text editors like Visual Studio or Visual Studio Code, effectively hide the staging step from the user entirely, doing it in the background before committing.
 Others, like Atlassian Sourcetree, still make it an explicit step, but show clearly on-screen which files have been changed but have not been staged, and which have been staged and will be committed.